BrisClimate/Isentropic-mixing-PLD/README.md

 [mars_analysis/](https://github.com/emilyrball/PLD-analysis/tree/main/mars_analysis) contains scripts used to plot figures.

 In the following files, savedata=False will allow the user to plot figures from the published data.
-To calculate various diagnostics from model output, savedata=True needs to be turned on.
+To calculate various diagnostics from model output, savedata=True can be turned on.
+All files can be run using the plot_env environment ([plot_env.yml](https://github.com/emilyrball/PLD-analysis/blob/main/plot_env.yml)), unless otherwise specified.

 ### Figure 3
 Plotted in [mars_analysis/polar_tracer_ratios.py](https://github.com/emilyrball/PLD-analysis/blob/main/mars_analysis/polar_tracer_ratios.py)